apollographql/apollo-client-nextjs/package/README.md

 # Apollo Client support for the Next.js App Router

-> ❗️ This package is experimental.
+> ❗️ This package is experimental.<br/>
 > Generally it should work well, you might run into race conditions when your Client Component is still rendering in SSR, and already making overlapping queries on the browser.
 > This cannot be addressed from our side, but would need API changes in Next.js or React itself.
 > If you do not use suspense in your application, this will not be a problem to you.

 ## Detailed technical breakdown